-Paris to Eguisheim: Take the train from Paris to Strasbourg.
+Paris to Eguisheim: Take the train from Paris’ Gare de l’Est station.
 Trains run regularly and take two hours.
 From Strasbourg, follow the above instructions – Strasbourg to Eguisheim.

 Once in Eguisheim, it’s easy to visit the town on foot.
 If you want to visit the castles and the surrounding area, I recommend either renting a bike or a car.

-Useful Tip: Parking in Eguisheim is limited and expensive.
+Useful Tip: Parking in Eguisheim is limited.
 The nearest parking lot is Parking des Marronniers (13 Rue du Muscat).
 If you plan on renting a car, it’s best to be sure your hotel has parking.

 If you plan on spending the night in Eguisheim, there are quite a few accommodation options.
 But keep in mind, they aren’t budget-friendly.
 Most of the hotels here fall in the mid-range or luxury category.